Ahanio/my_tinyrender/README.md

 (wow!)

 #### 4. The next step is to take into account that we take an image from a camera view.
-So we need to add perspective projections:
+So we need to implement perspective projections:

 <img src="./teaser_imgs/8.png" alt="drawing" width="400"/>

-#### 5. While rendering the colored triangles we used barycentric coordinates (to understand if a point is inside a triangle or outside).
-Actually, they are very useful: knowing color (or anything else) of triangle vertices we can interpolate it all over the triangle (using barycentric coordinates):
+#### 5. While rendering the colored triangles we used barycentric coordinates (to understand if a point is inside a triangle).
+And here it helps us again: knowing color (or anything else) of triangle vertices we can interpolate it all over the triangle (using the barycentric coordinates):

 <img src="./teaser_imgs/9.png" alt="drawing" width="400"/>